Attorney-Drafted DMCA Policy Generator

-Select the platform you use and the type of website, app and business you have
+Select the platform you use and the type of website, app, and business you have

 Fill in the questionnaire and describe your business and how you operate it

-Only you, the owner, can accurately describe your website, mobile app and business and how you manage and operate them.
-Every DMCA policy that we generate is unique and built around the information you provide for the best results.
+Only you, the owner, can accurately describe your website, mobile app, business, and how you manage and operate them.
+Every legal policy that we generate is unique and built around the information you provide for the best results.

-Our attorney-drafted DMCA policies are completely free for personal and non-commercial use.
+Our attorney-drafted policies are completely free for personal and non-commercial use.
 We also offer premium policies with access to additional disclosures and upgraded features at a fraction of the cost of hiring a lawyer.

-We can host your generated DMCA policy for you for free so you don’t have to worry about technical details.
+We can host your generated policies for you for free so you don’t have to worry about technical details.
 If you don’t want that and would like to have full control over your documents, you can easily copy the policies to your site or app as well.

 With so many different and ever-changing laws it can be a daunting task to stay up to date with the latest legal requirements.
 Let us do the hard work and notify you of the new changes while you focus on running and improving your product and business.